edisonpapers/edison-and-the-bug/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/NV18015 right width=60% seq=2 height=300px fit=cover

-Edison's telephone receiver, which used his electromotograph, proved especially susceptible to bugs.
-In the fall of 1878, his nephew Charles Edison, became the primary experimenter on the receiver and the first person in the laboratory other than Edison to use the term in a notebook entry.
+In the fall of 1878, his nephew Charles Edison became the primary experimenter on the receiver and the first person in the laboratory other than Edison to use the term in a notebook entry.
 Exasperated by the failure of the device to work properly, he drew a "double breasted Bug" and wrote a number of humorous references to bugs.
 He also described one device to solve these problems as a "Boog Troup."

 .ve-media https://edisondigital.rutgers.edu/iiif/NV18091 height=200px region=-112,61,1017,174